-All open channel improvements for grassed channels and channels composed of native materials shall be designed in accordance with the latest version of the Urban Storm Drainage Criteria Manual (USDCM) by the Mile High Flood District (MHFD), formerly known as the Urban Drainage and Flood Control District (UDFCD).
+All open channel improvements for grassed channels and channels composed of native materials shall be designed in accordance with the latest version of the Urban Storm Drainage Criteria Manual (USDCM) by the Mile High Flood District (MHFD).
 If localized energy dissipation is required along an open channel, such as at a drop, it will also be designed in accordance with the latest version of the USDCM.
 All open channels within the Town of Ridgway shall be designed to convey water in a subcritical flow condition (Fr<0.8) where achievable.
 All open channels shall be designed with public safety in mind and adequate maintenance access shall be provided.